hwetsman/Fold_Wheel_Metrics/README.md

-This is an analysis of the 2021 Holiday Wheel from Fold.
+This is an analysis of the various wheels from Fold starting with the 2021 Holiday Wheel.
 See notebook for background and comments on analysis